oapi-codegen/oapi-codegen/README.md

 > In the future [this will be possible](https://github.com/deepmap/oapi-codegen/issues/1514) to disable this functionality, and honour the implicit `additionalProperties: true`

 Below you can see some examples of how `additionalProperties` affects the generated code.

-There are many special cases for `additionalProperties`, such as having to define types for inner fields which themselves support `additionalProperties`, and all of them are tested via the [`internal/test/components`](internal/test/components) schemas and tests.
-Please look through those tests for more usage examples.

 #### Implicit `additionalProperties: true` / no `additionalProperties` set